grscheller/web/content/Wisdom.md

 * Don't be stuck on stupid.
 * Ignorant means you haven't yet learned, stupid means you won't learn.
 * The only way you can learn anything in this business is from somebody who does not know what they can't do.
-  * (Gregg Toland - Direcor of Photography, Citizen Kane)
+  * (Gregg Toland - Director of Photography, Citizen Kane)
 * Golf is 90% mental, so long as you possess all of the remaining 10%.
   * (Tiger Wood's golf coach)
 * If you desire peace, prepare for war.